ExpenseGhost

 1099-NEC vs 1099-MISC: which do you send?

-Until 2020, all contractor pay went on Form 1099-MISC, box 7.
-Then the IRS resurrected Form 1099-NEC ("non-employee compensation") and the same payment landed on a different form.
-Filers have been confused ever since.
+Pay a contractor $600 and you owe them a 1099.
+But which one?
+Until 2020 all contractor pay went on Form 1099-MISC, box 7.
+Then the IRS resurrected Form 1099-NEC ("non-employee compensation") and the same payment moved to a different form.
+People have been mixing them up ever since.

 The decision tree